Random String Generator

-Generate random strings, word-based labels, sentences, paragraphs, and template-driven codes in your browser.
-Control length, count, character sets, similar-character exclusion, word case, separators, template masks, and output format, then copy the result or download TXT, JSON, and CSV files for testing, mock data, prototypes, QA, and content fixtures.
+Generate random strings, word combinations, sentences, paragraphs, and template-driven codes in your browser.
+Control length, count, character sets, similar-character exclusion, word case, separators, template masks, and output format, then copy the result with one click or download TXT, JSON, and CSV files for testing, mock data, prototypes, QA fixtures, and UI layout placeholders.

 - Control uppercase, lowercase, numbers, symbols, similar-character exclusion, casing, and separators

-- Use templates with letter, digit, alphanumeric, and symbol placeholders
+- Templates support letter, digit, alphanumeric, and symbol placeholders

 - Copy clean output or download the generated batch as TXT, JSON, or CSV

-The tool covers several practical string-generation jobs: unpredictable character strings, readable word combinations, lorem-style content, and template-based codes with fixed structure.
+The tool covers several practical string-generation jobs: unpredictable character strings, readable word combinations, lorem-style content, and template-based codes with a fixed shape.

 Character-set random strings